ccollums/turing-cafe-ui-fe/README.md

 ### Other Extensions

-* Now try mocking your API calls.
-Try writing out a few other integration tests including happy path and sad path testing.
+* Add error handling for the form and network requests.
+Try writing out a few other tests to cover sad path testing.

 * Add a new endpoint to the API server so the front-end can request all of the cafe's menu items.
 In the front end, add a button to view the menu.